aleclarson/framesync/README.md

 frame.on('update', () => {
   // Use the `on` method to continually call a function on every frame.
-  // You can return false to stop the loop, or use the `off` method.
+  // You can return false to stop the loop, or pass the returned function
+  // to the `off` method.
 })

 // The `off` method removes a queued function before it can be called.